PaulKinlan/paul.kinlan.me/content/en/2022-09-09-what-is-new-on-the-web.markdown

 ![A list of APIs that are stable across a selected set of browsers](/images/screen-shot-2022-09-09-at-23.36.34.png)

 E﻿very browser has a "Stable Channel" (the current product browser that people are likely to be using).
 Using this data, it would be interesting for the web to have a "Stable Channel".

+I﻿'d love your feedback.
+Is there anything missing?
+How would you use this data?